-Prior to placing a student on involuntary leave of absence, the Dean of Harvard College will consult with the student’s Allston Burr Assistant Dean or Resident Dean of Freshmen and, as appropriate, with other officers of the University (for example, with the office of the Director of Harvard University Health Services in the case of leave for medical reasons) or with the Administrative Board.
+Prior to placing a student on involuntary leave of absence, the Dean of Harvard College will consult with the student’s Resident Dean and, as appropriate, with other officers of the University (for example, with the office of the Director of Harvard University Health Services in the case of leave for medical reasons) or with the Administrative Board.

-The student will be notified in writing of the decision to place him or her on involuntary leave of absence.
+Students will be notified in writing of the decision to place them on involuntary leave of absence.
 The student may ask the Dean or the Dean’s delegate, in writing or in person, to reconsider the decision.
-If the decision remains unchanged, the student may petition the Administrative Board through the student’s Allston Burr Assistant Dean or Resident Dean of Freshmen.
+If the decision remains unchanged, the student may petition the Administrative Board through the student’s Resident Dean.